Differing views emerge on Idaho legislative session outcome

-BOISE — Republican and Democratic lawmakers on Thursday offered differing views on the outcomes of Idaho's longest ever legislative session after lawmakers grappled with challenges brought on by fast growth and an influx of new residents straining roads, schools and tax fairness policy.
+BOISE — Republican and Democratic lawmakers last week offered differing views on the outcomes of Idaho's longest ever legislative session after lawmakers grappled with challenges brought on by fast growth and an influx of new residents straining roads, schools and tax fairness policy.

 "It's going to take some time to transition from old Idaho into this new Idaho," said Republican House Speaker Scott Bedke.
 "It's a different economy, but people move here for the old values.
 So as we transition into whatever the future brings, we've got to have infrastructure in place."